How To Cultivate a Growth Mindset

 Final Thoughts on How To Cultivate a Growth Mindset

-To sum up, a person who has a growth mindset believes they can achieve talents through hard work, effort and perseverance.
-They are not limited by the belief that you are born naturally talented or not.
+To sum up, someone with a growth mindset believes they can develop talents through hard work, effort, and perseverance, rejecting the notion of being naturally talented at birth.

-Most of us have both a fixed and growth mindset, but cultivating and nurturing a growth mindset is essential for success both professionally and personally.
+We often have a mix of both a fixed and growth mindset, but fostering a stronger growth mindset is crucial for success in both professional and personal spheres.

 RESOURCES: